 The best ereader for 2023

-Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
+Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 Despite newer models on the market, the Kobo Libra 2 is still the best overall ereader you can get because it offers great bang for your buck.
 We gave the Kobo Libra 2 full marks in our review, which should really say all you need to know, and we haven't changed our minds since testing it in 2021.
-It's a fantastic all-around champion that should be your first port of call when buying an ereader.
+It's a fantastic all-round champion that should be your first port of call when buying an ereader.

 Kobo devices also can read more file types, including the popular ePub format that Kindle can't handle natively.
 And you can sideload more fonts onto a Kobo without any issues, including Amazon's fonts like Bookerly.
-We wish that Kobo Plus was available for all of our readers, but even without that subscription service, we think the Kobo Libra 2 is the best ereader you can buy right now.

 Read our full Kobo Libra 2 review